ferntheplant/dotfiles/README.md

 > New-Item -ItemType SymbolicLink -Path C:\Users\fjorn\AppData\Roaming\alacritty\alacritty.toml -Target "\\wsl.localhost\Ubuntu\home\fjorn\dotfiles\alacritty\.config\alacritty\alacritty.toml"
 ```

+Furthermore you'll likely need to modify the default shell for Alacritty to be the Ubuntu shell for WSL.
+Set the top level `shell=ubuntu` key in `alacritty.toml`.

 Note that the symlink target points to the dotfiles repo and not `~/.config`.
 This is because windows symlinks CANNOT follow Linux symlinks, so we need to point to the original file.

 ## macOS and Homebrew

 Most things from `apt`, `mise`, `cargo`, and the manual install list can be acquired via Homebrew on macOS.

-TODO: finalize list of Homebrew packages to install
+However, for maximal interoperability we instead manually ported over the list of `apt` packages to `brew` packages.
-Notes on this:

-- probably keep everything managed by external package managers in those tools since we have the `leaves.txt` pattern
-- only use Homebrew on custom bin installs and to replace `apt` on macOS
+TODO: look into using nixOS/nix packages

 ## Config TODOs